seL4/docs/Tutorials/GettingStarted/about-seL4.md

 memory object, which allocates the memory for the object, initialises it, and returns a capability to the new object.
 </p>
 <p>
-    <em>Virtual address spaces</em> are formed by explicit manipulation of virtual-memoryrelated kernel objects: PageDirectories, PageTables, ASIDPools and Frames (mappable physical memory).
+    <em>Virtual address spaces</em> are formed by explicit manipulation of virtual-memory related kernel objects: PageDirectories, PageTables, ASIDPools and Frames (mappable physical memory).
 As such, address spaces have no kernel-defined structure (except for a protected region reserved for the seL4 kernel itself).
 Whether the userlevel system is Exokernel like, a multi-server, or a para-virtualised monolithic OS is determined by user-level via a <em>map</em> and <em>unmap</em> interface to Frames and PageTables.
 The distribution of authority to the kernel virtual memory (VM) objects ultimately determines the scope of influence over virtual and physical memory.
 </p>
 <p>
     <em>Threads</em> are the active entity in seL4.
 By associating a CNode and a virtual address space with a thread, user-level policies create high-level abstractions, such as processes or virtual machines.